-The Roll of Honour of the Mackintosh Institute was damaged during the movement of furniture.
-The names however were recorded prior to it being discarded.
-Research into those names has been carried out and recorded.
+The Roll of Honour of the Mackintosh Institute was damaged during the movement of furniture and subsequently discarded.
+A photograph of the roll of honour survives and research into those names has been carried out and recorded.
 Click on the link above to read that research.

 Now called The Gate Arts Centre there is both a WWI plaque containing twenty one names and a WWII plaque containing six names present.

 The history of the plaques themselves and in particular the story of those named on the plaques has been well researched by David Pike and is detailed in his blog.

 There used to be a stone monument war memorial in the area we currently refer to as Roath but alas no longer.
 It stood outside Roath Road Wesleyan church on the corner of City Road and Newport Road.

 ‘Patriot’s Avenue’ or Russell Street Memorial‘ was originally a plaque on the New Park Liberal Club, City Road, Cardiff.
 It is now said to be safe keeping in a private residence.
 It was unveiled in 1995 and rededicated in 2012.
 The plaque pays tribute to soldiers who fought in both World Wars and makes reference to the street’s unofficial name – Patriot’s Avenue.
 It had been originally unveiled in a massive street party in 1995, featured on the pages of the Echo.

 Trinity Methodist may also be the home of the Cyfartha St Mission plaque

 Missing memorials or memorials without photographs